-Santa Claus directed drawing activity with simple to follow directions that is perfect for decorating those bulletin boards.
+Santa Claus drawing activity with simple to follow directions that are perfect for decorating those bulletin boards.

 This Santa Claus directed drawing can be adapted for any primary classroom or completed at home with a few simple materials.
 You will need white art paper, a pencil, an eraser, a fine black marker or Sharpie pen, watercolor paints, and larger paintbrush.
 I recommend proper paper meant for painting because it can handle the water and shouldn’t tear the paper if used properly.

 When teaching this art lesson to a class I recommend standing front and center and using a large easel and chart paper to draw on.
 Students can sit at tables with their supplies.
 I take things slow and draw each step and give each instruction one at a time.
 I give my students plenty of time to follow along and ask questions.
 You will have the most success if you model the lesson this way and take your time.

 Santa Claus Drawing Directions

 Below are all the steps for the Santa Claus directed drawing art lesson.

 Place a large white piece of art paper in landscape orientation.
 Start by drawing a small circle in the center of the page for Santa’s nose.
 Next draw two small cloud shapes on either side of his nose to make his mustache.
 Draw a flat cloud shape above his nose for the bottom of his hat.
 Then draw the outer part of Santa’s beard with a cloud shape again.

 Add two circles above the nose for Santa’s eyes.
 Inside his eyes draw two more smaller circles for his pupils, as well as two more tiny circles inside.
 Next draw a bean shape on top of each eye for Santa’s eyebrows.
 Give Santa a small smile.
 Draw a curved line on both sides of Santa’s face connecting the top of his mustache to the bottom of his hat.